bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Firstly, it accepts just one argument — a URL.
 Perhaps surprisingly, this argument is optional.
 Why?
 Because the app support reading the URL from the clipboard!

-All sub-commands support the global options and flags, but each sub-command can add more. `linkify generate` adds the following flags:
+All sub-commands support the global options and flags, but each sub-command can add its own extra options and flags.

+The `linkify generate` sub-command needs the following additional flags:

 * `--from-clipboard` and `--no-from-clipboard` to force-enable or disable reading the URL from the clipboard, regardless of what the loaded config defines.
-* `--to-clipboard` and `--no-to-clipboard` to similarly force-enabled or disable outputting of the generated link to the clipboard
+* `--to-clipboard` and `--no-to-clipboard` to similarly force-enabled or disable outputting of the generated link to the clipboard.
-* `-c` and `--clipboard` as a shortcut for `--from-clipboard` and `--to-clipboard`
+* `-c` and `--clipboard` as a shortcut for `--from-clipboard` and `--to-clipboard`.
-* `--no-clipboard` as a shortcut for `--no-from-clipboard` and `--no-to-clipboard`
+* `--no-clipboard` as a shortcut for `--no-from-clipboard` and `--no-to-clipboard`.
-* `-e` and `--echo-clipboard` to echo what is being read from and/or written to the clipboard to the terminal
+* `-e` and `--echo-clipboard` to echo what is being read from and/or written to the clipboard to the terminal.

-The `linkify generate-link` subcommand adds just one option:
+And the just one additional option:

 * `-t TEMPLATE_NAME` and `--template=TEMPLATE_NAME` to force a specific template to be used for rendering the link

 #### Viewing Page Data

-The `linkify preview-page-data` sub-command is similar to but a little simpler than the `linkify generate-link` sub-command, but it does still need an interface.
+The `linkify preview-page-data` sub-command is similar to, but a little simpler than, the `linkify generate-link` sub-command, so it also needs an interface.

-Like the page generation sub-command it accepts one argument, a URL, and it too is optional.
+Like the page generation sub-command, it accepts one optional argument, a URL.

-To keep things consistent, all relevant flags supported by the link generation sub-command are also support by `linkify preview-page-data`, specifically:
+To keep things consistent, all **relevant** flags supported by the link generation sub-command are also support by `linkify preview-page-data`, specifically:

 * `--from-clipboard` and `--no-from-clipboard`
 * `-c` and `--clipboard`, but simply as an alias for `--from-clipboard`